 Dental and optical health services are not covered by your OSHC unless you take out extra cover.
 If you need to see a dentist or optometrist you will need to make an appointment (see the Yellow Pages) and pay the full fee of this service.
 Dental and optical health services are not covered by your OSHC unless you take out extra cover.
 If you need to see a dentist or optometrist you will need to make an appointment (see the Yellow Pages) and pay the full fee of this service.

 Managing your Finances:

 Initial Expenses

-This is an example of some of the expenses you might encounter when you first come to Australia:
+This is an example of some of the expenses you might encounter when you first come to Australia.
+Please check the Government website for more examples and information.